Rio 2016 Olympiad: 2013-2016

 In 2013 Richard made the change from sweep rowing to sculling competitively with great results.
-Throughout the 2013 World Cup Season, Richard raced in the lightweight men's double scull.
-In Sydney, where he raced with Adam Freeman-Pask, he won gold.
-For the 2nd and 3rd Regattas, Richard raced with his brother, Peter Chambers, taking silver at Eton Dorney and bronze in Lucerne.
+Throughout the 2013 World Cup series, Richard raced in the lightweight men's double scull.
+In Sydney he raced with Adam Freeman-Pask where he won gold.
+For the 2nd and 3rd regattas, Richard raced with his brother, Peter Chambers, taking silver at Eton Dorney and bronze in Lucerne.
 At the 2013 World Rowing Championships in Chungju, Richard and Peter Chambers won a bronze medal in the lightweight double.

 Throughout 2012 Richard raced in the lightweight men's four winning silver in Belgrade, bronze in Lucerne and finishing the World Cup series with gold in Munich.
-At the 2012 Olympic Games in London, Richard, with crewmates Peter Chambers, Rob Williams and Chris Bartley.
-In an extremely close final, finishing less than a second behind the winners.
+At the 2012 Olympic Games in London, Richard, with crewmates Peter Chambers, Rob Williams and Chris Bartley, took silver in an extremely close final, finishing less than a second behind the winners.

-For the 2010 World Cup Series, Richard raced in the lightweight men's four winning gold in Munich and Lucerne and silver in Bled.
+For the 2010 World Cup series, Richard raced in the lightweight men's four winning gold in Munich and Lucerne, and silver in Bled.
 This was an exceptional World Cup series for the four in a very competitive field.
 At the 2010 World Rowing Championships in New Zealand, Richard, along with crewmates Chris Bartley, Paul Mattick and Rob Williams, took gold by seven hundredths of a second.

 Richard is a Christian and attends St Mary's church in Maidenhead where he is involved in youth work.
 His younger brother Peter is also a member of the senior team.

 Richard is Lottery Funded through UK Sport.